Metal Roofing Pros and Cons for Tennessee Homes

 Metal Roofing Can Dent

 Metal roofing is resistant to most types of weather.
-However, it can still dent if it’s hit by a hard object such as hail or a falling tree branch.
+However, it can still dent if it’s hit by a hard object such as large hail or a falling tree branch.

-Metal Roofing Can Be Loud
+Metal Roofing Can Be Louder than Traditional Shingles